-Highlights of GAO-05-374, a report to the Chairman, Subcommittee on Forests and Forest Health, Committee on Resources, House of Representatives
+Highlights of GAO-05-586T, testimony before the Subcommittee on Forests and Forest Health, Committee on Resources, House of Representatives

 Why GAO Did This Study

 In 2004, the Forest Service reported to the Congress that it had a backlog of nearly 900,000 acres of land needing reforestation-the planting and natural regeneration of trees.
 Reforestation and subsequent timber stand improvement treatments, such as thinning trees and removing competing vegetation, are critical to restoring and improving the health of our national forests after timber harvests or natural disturbances such as wildland fires.